ApolloSRMApolloSRM

 How ApolloSRM ends the drill

-ApolloSRM puts the whole student lifecycle on one record and lets Lumen compile board- and regulator-ready reports continuously, FERPA-scoped, with the math visible.
+ApolloSRM puts the whole student lifecycle on one record and lets Lumen compile board-ready and regulator-ready reports continuously, FERPA-scoped, with the math visible.
 Year-end stops being a countdown to a scramble and becomes a routine status check.

 The deeper point

 Reconciliation is the tax you pay for fragmentation.
-Put the whole student lifecycle on one record and there is nothing to reconcile — the year-end figure is the same figure you watched accrue all year, traceable to source.
+Put the whole student lifecycle on one record and there is nothing to reconcile.
+The year-end figure is the same figure you watched accrue all year, traceable to source.

 Ready to fly your school on one platform?

-Go for launch — start free →
+Go for launch, start free →